A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 Get Over the Cringe and Market Yourself

-Mid-career change means you must prove yourself all over again.
+A mid career change means you must prove yourself all over again.
 You haven’t started as an intern or junior teacher and slowly built up a reputation.

 Whether you want to join a new company, switch roles, or be a solopreneur, those paying for your expertise need to be convinced that you can deliver.
 The format of the marketing may differ.
 For a job changer, it’s a CV showing transferable skills, for a consultant, a website.
 Dee and I are now active on social media, despite initially feeling it was total cringe coming from our Kiwi tall poppy syndrome culture.